Ojuju: Music

 The film was scored by Wache Pollen, with additional soundtrack by Beatoven.
 Original background scores were composed by David Jones David.
 The lyrics of the closing song “Run Things” was penned by C.J.
 Obasi.

 Release

 A teaser trailer for Ojuju was released to the public on 10 August 2014.
 The film premiered at the 2014 Africa International Film Festival on 11 November 2014.

 Reception

 Critical response

 Todd Brown of Twitch Film concludes: "There is no question at all that Ojuju has its limitations.
 But it also shows a clarity of vision and a broad base of skills that mark Obasi as a director to watch out for".
 Frank Scheck of The Hollywood Reporter wrote: "Although made on an obviously minuscule budget, this enterprising genre pic is very well crafted.
 Infused with both sly humor and genuine thrills, it puts many similarly themed American efforts to shame, with the exoticism of its setting only adding to the overall effect."
-In a 2019 IndieWire article, Ojuju was listed in the Best Zombie Films of All Time category.
+In a 2022 IndieWire article, Ojuju was listed on rank 11 of the Best Zombie Films of All Time category.